Welcome to "Future of the City Centre"

 Join us at a symposium

-Join us for our next symposium on March 5 and 6 2020 in Joao Pessoa, Brazil.
-This is the 4th symposium, following those held in Newcastle (UK), Newcastle (Australia) and Pretoria (South Africa).
-The discussion will include key presenters from Local Government, State Government, Community groups, and other stakeholders, as well as round-table discussion.
-If you could like to join us drop us a line using the contact below
+We held our fourth symposium on March 5 and 6 2020 in Joao Pessoa, Brazil.
+Following on from those held in Newcastle (UK), Newcastle (Australia) and Pretoria (South Africa), the sessions included key presenters from Local Government, State Government, Community groups, and other stakeholders, as well as round-table discussion.
+Further details can be found below.

 Submit your thoughts